 Learning Away is behind the #BrilliantResidentials campaign actively supported by YHA.
 The campaign encourages schools to provide more residential experiences for children and young people of all ages and from all backgrounds

-Anita Kerwin-Nye, Director of Strategy and Engagement YHA (England and Wales) explained: “As a youth charity with nearly 90 years’ experience of working with young people, we know that the experiences they have through travel can have a directly positive effect on their future; and independent research supports this.
+Anita Kerwin-Nye, Director of Strategy and Engagement YHA (England & Wales) explained: “As a youth charity with nearly 90 years’ experience of working with young people, we know that the experiences they have through travel can have a directly positive effect on their future; and independent research supports this.

 “We know that residential school trips help young people achieve more academically at school, increases their attendance record and enhances their relationship with their peers which is why we are committed to delivering outstanding experiences and full support Learning Away’s #BrilliantResidentials campaign.”

 To help make residentials more affordable and accessible for schools, YHA offers reduced prices for residential trips taken between November and February (inclusive) at the majority of its 84 Learning Outside the Classroom (LOtC)-accredited sites, more than any other residential provider.